sao16b/4n6/_posts/2024-04-18-MVS_CTF_2024_Android_Writeup.md

 **Prompt**: How many additional survival tips were provided in the $9 book Rocco was looking into?

-In Autopsy, under Data Artifacts -> Web History, there are a couple Amazon entries.
+In Autopsy, under `Data Artifacts -> Web History`{: .filepath}, there are a couple Amazon entries.

 ![Amazon Entries](/assets/img/2024-04-18/10_1.png){: width="700"}